GSA/fpki-guides/_includes/apple_trust_store_installation.md

 </video>
 <br>

 #### Install COMMON Using Command Line

 {% include alert-info.html content="These steps will install COMMON in the System Keychain.
-Only system administrators should use these steps.
+System administrators should use these steps.
 Non-administrators will encounter permission errors." %}

 1. Click the **Spotlight** icon and search for *terminal*.
 2. Double-click the **Terminal** icon (black monitor icon with white “>_”) to open a window.